puppetlabs/relay-rfcs/0004-relay-cli.md

 * `--debug` - present maximally verbose output, to aid in debugging if something is broken (i.e. showing HTTP payload/bodies)

 Help:
-* `--help` - show contextual help based on the user's input thus far (run at the top level, should show nouns and global flags; run after a noun+verb, should provide positional arguments, noun-specific and global flags)
+* `--help` - show contextual help based on the user's input thus far (run at the top level, should show nouns and global flags; run after a noun+verb, should provide positional arguments, noun-specific and global flags). `relay` without arguments should display the top-level help text and `relay help noun` should be equivalent to `relay noun --help`

 Interactivity:
 * `--color`/`--no-color` - forcibly enable/disable color and emoji in output, overriding the tool's detection of interactivity
 * `--out (text|json)` -- forcibly print output in a given format (exact formats are TBD, but at least json should be supported as a structured output so that the output can be piped through other commands)
 * `--yes` - do not prompt for confirmation for operations which normally require it

+### action

+Actions are the main atom of functionality in Relay.
+Actions are provided by special-purpose containers that the service launches in response to something happening.
+They come in three flavors:
+* Step actions - Relay runs step actions, passing in parameters and secrets, as part of an automation workflow.
+* Query actions - Sometimes you'll need to break out of automated workflow to prompt for external input, like a one-time password or a human approval.
+Query actions enable Relay to pause and request information from the outside world before proceeding.
+* Trigger actions - External systems send events to Relay, which handles them by executing a Trigger action.
+The Trigger action is run to determine how to respond to the event.

+This noun manages the actions the user has access to on the service.
+We'll have to think through how the action CRUD operations work, because the artifacts that underpin them are containers that may be stored on registries outside the purview of the Relay service itself.

+#### Usage

+* `add` - create a new action; prompt for details if none are provided or use contextual arguments to avoid prompting
+* `delete` - remove the service entry
+* `edit` - opens the Dockerfile associated witht he
+* `list` - enumerate the actions available in the current directory
+* `run` - this operates against the service, allowing for ad-hoc execution of an action

+#### Contextual Arguments

+add:
+* `[positional] | --name` - name of the action to create
+* `--type [step|query|trigger]` - which type of action to create; XXX tbd what this actually changes, maybe just metadata?

+delete:
+* `[positional] | --name` - name of the action to delete

+edit:
+* `[positional] | --name` - name of the action to edit

+run:
+* `[positional] | --name` - a container registry path to the action which ought to run
+* `--parameters "name1=value1,name2=value2"` - parameters to pass into the step as it executes
+* Running an action with no/minimal arguments could be a low-friction onboarding and diagnostic tool - it could run a general-purpose container on the service and dump back the input params/context, or a "hello world" type script to show users some success before they invest a lot of effort into learning.

+### auth

+This noun operates on the user's authentication against the Relay service.

+#### Usage

+* `list` - enumerates existing authentication tokens, or returns a hint to `relay auth login` if none exist
+* `login` - accepts a positional argument of an identity to login with, or prompts if none is supplied
+* `logout` - accepts a positional argument of an identity to log out, or presents a pick-list of existing tokens if none is supplied

+#### Contextual Arguments

+logout:
+* `--all`

+### connection

+This noun manages authenticated connections to an external service, such as an API token or password.
+There's no affordance for creating an account through this; we expect that will be done exclusively through the web interface.
+The connection information should be stored in a `$HOME/.relay` directory on Mac/Linux and XXX (equivalent location) on Windows

+#### Usage

+* `add` - create a new connection; this should prompt the user for the same arguments as the GUI workflow: external service, credentials, etc and communicate with the Relay service to establish the connection.
+* `delete [arg]` - accepts a positional argument of a friendly name to delete
+* `edit` - use a p
+* `list` - enumerates existing connections
+* `test` - XXX?? attempts to communicate with the external service to verify authentication is working

+#### Contextual arguments

+add:
+* `[positional] | --name` - user-friendly display name for the stored connection
+* `--service` - URL to connect to
+* `--user` - id to authenticate to the remote service with
+* `--pass` - password/credentials to provide to the remote service (XXX maybe a bad idea... but not sure how else you'd do this non-interactively)

-### init
+### devel

-The `relay init` subcommand will initialize the current working directory with the scaffolding necessary to build a well-formed integration.
+The `relay devel` subcommand aggregates all of the operations that are primarily used when users are authoring or testing content. will initialize the current working directory with the scaffolding necessary to build a well-formed integration.
 It's intended for authors who are starting to build a new integration against an external tool/service they own or care about.

 #### Usage

+* `create` - create a new workflow or step
+* `init` - initialize a directory for Relay development
+* `sync` - synchronize the local directory's state with the service (XXX maybe should be `push`/`pull`?)
+* `test` - test specified targets

-`relay init` is analogous with `git init` or `pdk init` for Puppet modules.
+`relay devel init` is analogous with `git init` or `pdk init` for Puppet modules.
 The scaffolding should include starting points for each type of content the service supports, plus metadata and documentation "prompts" to make the correct thing the easy thing for authors.
 A directory structure could look like:

 ```
 .